American visas are issued by the state department which includes foreign U.S. embassies and consulates.

-- This visa is intended for visitors to the United States.
+- This visa is intended for tourists whor are taking a vacation or holiday to the United States.
+It also includes individuals who will be receiving medical treatment while in the United States.
 It allows a visitor to reside the United States for up to ninety days with the possibility of extensions.

 - Designed for individuals who are planning to marry an american citizen.
 It allows the foreign born fiance to come to United States before the wedding has taken place.
-The couple then has ninety days before the wedding ceremony must occur.
+The couple then has ninety days before the wedding ceremony must occur and the visa expires.

 - Reserved for professionals who plan to work in the United States.
-65,000 are currently issued every year.
+65,000 H1-B visas are scheduled to be issued every year although significantly more are often granted.
 The applicant must have a serious job offer from a U.S. company in order to be considered.

 - Non-agricultural workers can be granted this type of visa to work in the U.S. It is granted to people of many trades which are in short supply in America.

 - Specifically designed for skilled Canadian and Mexican workers who wish to gain employment in the United States.
 The applicant must be in an eligible job category in order to apply for this type of visa.